Quadrophone/safetoswim/README.md

-safetoswim
+Safe to Swim
 ==========

-Safe to Swim Vancouver
+Check the water quality of any of Vancouver's beaches from your mobile phone.

+**Paused until non-PDF data released by VCH**